D9292S/New-Quantum-Bank/DEPLOYMENT.md

 # Set other required environment variables
 heroku config:set MAL_CLIENT_ID=your_mal_client_id -a your-app-name

+# Set additional optional variables
+heroku config:set PERFORMANCE_MODE=medium -a your-app-name
+heroku config:set ACTIVITY_STATUS="Quantum Bank | /help" -a your-app-name
 ```

 ### 4. Deploy Using GitHub Actions

-The deployment workflow will trigger automatically when you push to the `main` branch.
+The deployment workflow will trigger automatically when you push to the `heroku-deployment` branch.
 You can also trigger it manually:

 1. Go to your repository on GitHub
 2. Navigate to Actions
 3. Select "Deploy to Heroku" workflow
 4. Click "Run workflow"
-5. Choose "main" branch and "production" environment
+5. Choose "heroku-deployment" branch
 6. Click "Run workflow"

 ### 5. Monitor the Deployment